action #173674

 Let's add the backup check script because as of now nobody noticed that tha o3 backups on the new backup server were failing until the firewall rules for connection ariel were sorted.

-Updated by livdywan 14 days ago
+Updated by livdywan about 1 month ago

 https://gitlab.suse.de/openqa/salt-states-openqa/-/merge_requests/1432